gazaskygeeks/Coding-Foundations-course/coursebook/Week 01/session-01/form.md

 # 🛑 Task

-## HTML5 added new types on `<input>` element, take 10 min to search and read about these new types it and explain two or three to your mates!
+## HTML5 added new types on `<input>` element, take 10 min to search and read about these new types and explain two or three to your mates!